 Immigration Attorney Explains Consequences of a Conviction in West Palm Beach, FL

 Are you an immigrant to the United States who is now facing criminal charges in South Florida?
 Meltzer & Bell, P.A. can provide you with a full understanding of the nature of your alleged offense and fight to achieve the most favorable outcome.
 We handle a wide variety of criminal cases, although we do not represent people in specific immigration matters.

 Our Palm Beach County immigrant defense attorneys represent clients in Delray Beach, Palm Beach Gardens, Wellington, Riviera Beach, and Greenacres as well as several surrounding areas.
 Call (561) 557-8686 right now to have our firm review your case during a free, confidential consultation.

-Overview of Immigration Consequences of a Florida Conviction
+Overview of Immigration Consequences of a Conviction in FL

 The Immigration and Nationality Act (INA) establishes the procedures that are used to determine whether an immigrant can be removed from the United States.
 The procedures vary, depending on the specific circumstances of the immigrant’s legal status.
 Generally, most immigrants are entitled to formal proceedings before immigration judges, but some immigrants are not entitled to such hearings and can be ordered to be removed from the country.

 There are essentially two types of possible actions: